MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

     * Selected objects are highlighted in yellow.
     * For further information see [Node selected](Node%20selected.md), [Way selected](Way%20selected.md) and [Relation selected](Relation%20selected.md).
 * Double tap: Start [Multiselect mode](Multiselect.md)
-* Long press: Creates a "crosshair", enabling you to add nodes, see below and [Creating new objects](Creating%20new%20objects.md)
+* Long press: Creates a "crosshair", enabling you to add nodes, see below and [Creating new objects](Creating%20new%20objects.md).
+This is only enabled if "Simple mode" is deactivated.

 Es una buena estrategia acercar el mapa si intenta editar un área con alta densidad.